JKKDY/april/README.md

 ### Custom boundary

+Boundaries determine what happens to the particles near or outside the simulation domain.
-To implement custom boundary logic, inherit from Boundary and set the topology parameters by initializing the base class. provide a const apply function:
+To implement custom boundary logic, inherit from `Boundary` and set the topology parameters by initializing the base class. provide a const apply function:

 ```C++
 struct MyBoundary final : Boundary {